2023 Best Value Journalism Bachelor's Degree Schools in the Great Lakes Region

 Request Information

-With a ranking of #10, Eastern Illinois University did quite well on this year’s best value schools for journalism students working on their bachelor’s degree.
-Located in the town of Charleston, EIU is a public college with a moderately-sized student population.
+Eastern Illinois University did quite well in this year’s ranking of the best places for journalism students to get a bachelor’s degree.
+It came in at #10 on the list.
+Located in the distant town of Charleston, EIU is a public school with a medium-sized student population.

-EIU undergraduate students pay an average of $14,551 in tuition and fees each year.
+Out-of-state tuition fees for undergraduate students at EIU are $14,551 per year.
 After completing their Bachelor's Degree, journalism graduates from EIU carry an average student debtload of $22,314.

 Request InformationBest Journalism Colleges by State

-Explore the best journalism schools for a specific state in the Great Lakes region.
+Explore the best journalism colleges for a specific state in the Great Lakes region.

 More Journalism Rankings in the Great Lakes Region